Boris-Barboris/dpeq/README.md

 PostgreSQL extended query (EQ) protocol.
 EQ is a stateful message-based binary protocol working on top of TCP\IP or Unix-domain sockets. **dpeq** defines classes to hold the required state and utility functions, that send and receive protocol messages in sensible manner.
-On top of that, dpeq includes extensible schema-oriented serialization functionality, wich maps PSQL types to their binary or text representations, native to D.
+On top of that, dpeq includes serialization templates, wich maps PSQL types to their binary or text representations, native to D.

 Here is a list of good links to get yourself familiar with EQ protocol, wich may help you to understand the nature of the messages being passed: